bbum/jekyll-metaweblog/README.markdown

+***This is a dead fork.
+It has the beginnings of a Wordpress XML-RPC API implementation, but it is incomplete and, frankly, wrong.
+It will return a list of articles, but fails on tags/categories.
+No support for writing.
+I (bbum) have abandoned it.***

 ## jekyll-metaweblog

 A stand-alone ruby/webrick server that will expose a Jekyll source folder via the Blogger / MT / Wordpress XML-RPC metaweblog interface, allowing you to create/edit/delete posts and pages using a GUI client, such as Marsedit.